programinglive/zettly/ATTACHMENTS.md

-# Todo Attachments Feature
+# Zettly Attachments Feature

 ## Overview

-The Todo application now supports file attachments for todos.
+The Zettly application now supports file attachments for todos.
 Users can upload images, documents, and other files to their todos, with automatic thumbnail generation for images and secure file handling.

 ## Features